idia640/presentations/week07/PITCHME.md

 Note:

-System 1 based on formed habits are difficult to change or manipulate (more on habits shortly)
+System 1 based on formed habits are difficult to change or manipulate.

 Effects on thinking - sadness slows down thinking.

+There is an inter-dependence between executive and affective processes:
+  - Emotionally salient information can disrupt the ability to attend to task-relevant information (Arnsten & Goldman-Rakic, 1998)
+  - Emotional stimuli can enhance cognitive processing (Delcos & MCarthy, 2006)

 ---